iqramchoudhury/Handwritten-Calculator/README.md

 * We use average pooling instead of the more common max pooling.
 * Each output neuron outputs the square of the Euclidian distance between its input vector and weight vector, rather than computing the matrix multiplcation of the inputs and the weight vector.

+Using a training set size of 70,000, a validation set size of 20,000 and test set size of 16,000.
+This model achieved an accuracy of 0.9921 when evaluating on the test set.
+This was a level of accuracy I was looking for, so I didn't use gridsearchcv to find more optimal parameters.

 ## 3. Creating the GUI
 ![Image of Calculator](Images/Calculator.png "Image of Calculator")